6 Common Air Conditioner Smells Explained and How to Fix Them

 • Moldy air conditioner or ductwork

-Inspect your filter first.
-If you haven’t changed it within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t solve the issue, call Service Max Heating & Air Conditioning at 360-255-5857.
+Check your filter first.
+If you haven’t replaced it within the last three months and can’t see light through it, it’s time to replace it.
+If that doesn’t fix the smell, call Service Max Heating & Air Conditioning at 360-255-5857.

 5. Air Conditioner Smells Like Burning Plastic